georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ## Acknowledgements
 * I would like to thank my mentor **Rohit Sharma**, for his time and expert insights provided throughout the duration of this project.
-* **Neil MCEwan**, for helping with intial project understanding, and versioning issues with packages.
+* **Neil McEwan**, for helping with intial project understanding, and versioning issues with packages.